 Who We Are

-The National Indigenous Housing Network (NIHN) is a movement of First Nations, Inuit, and Métis Peoples who are dedicated to improving the living situations of Indigenous women and girls, Two-Spirit, and gender-diverse persons across Turtle Island and ending incidents of becoming unsheltered.
+The National Indigenous Women’s Housing Network (NIWHN) is a movement of First Nations, Inuit, and Métis Peoples who are dedicated to improving the living situations of Indigenous women and girls, Two-Spirit, and gender-diverse persons across Turtle Island and ending incidents of becoming unsheltered.
 All members have the lived experience of needing adequate shelter and a place to call home.

-Marie McGregor Pitawanakwat, NIHN Co-Chair
+Marie McGregor Pitawanakwat, NIWHN Chair

 Marie McGregor Pitawanakwat is an Anishinaabe kwe, at Daawganing, on Manitoulin Island, Northeastern Ontario, Canada.
 Marie developed a business called Szhibeegen Training Services, which provided training and development to First Nation communities and NGOs, primarily in Northwestern Ontario, focussed on community and business development.
 Her business won an award from the Northern Ontario Business Awards.